ENAMELWARE BY CROW CANYON HOME

 Crow Canyon Home’s oven-to-table enamel line is hand-crafted of lightweight porcelain-coated steel.
 Many pieces have hand-welded handles that highlight the excellent craftsmanship.
 Enamelware travels with ease from any stovetop, to the oven, to your table, and to the dishwasher.
 It’s easy to clean and naturally nonstick, no Teflon found here.
 Use on the grill, over an open fire, or induction cooktop, up to 530 degrees F. Then store your leftovers in the fridge or freezer safely.
 One pot for prep, cooking, and storing.
 Crow Canyon Home enamelware is great for everyday use – indoors or outdoors – or makes a stylish addition to special occasions, camping trips, picnics, and potlucks.
 Eco-friendly and BPA-free.

 Note: Not recommended for use in microwave.
 May get very hot or cold to the touch like other metallic-based cookware.
 Use oven mitt and/or trivet as appropriate.
 Enamel might chip if dropped, but steel core will not shatter and item remains safe to use.
 Steel oxidizes naturally as time passes.
 Do not clean with abrasive materials.
-Use of hard water stain removers may dull the shiny surface.
+Use of hard water spot removers may dull the shiny surface.
 Dry thoroughly after use/washing.
-Red splatter color may vary from a tomato red to a brick red.
+Colors may vary a bit from batch to batch due to a variety of factors in the making and kiln firing of the enamel.
 This is normal and adds to the uniqueness of each piece.

 History and Care of Enamelware (from MarthaStewart.com):